Nerd for Hire

 writingadvice

 Lately I've been reading Liza Dalby's The Tale of Murasaki, which is a bit of an outlier read for me.
-I don't often read historical fiction, and usually I like a bit more action in my plots—and I'll admit, there have been parts reading this book that I've itched for something to, you know, happen.
+I don't often read historical fiction (though there are exceptions), and usually I like a bit more action in my plots—and I'll admit, there have been parts reading this book that I've itched for something to, you know, happen.
 But I find the content and context fascinating enough that it's kept me reading, albeit a bit slowly.

 One of the reasons I picked up The Tale of Murasaki was to get some context for The Tale of Genji, which I made an aborted attempt to read a few months back.
 A bit of a mental shift is always necessary when reading something from so long ago, but I found Genji particularly opaque because much of the plot hinges on the rhythms and expectations of Japanese imperial court, a world foreign to me in just about every respect.